ArjunG1031/student/navigation/about.md

 ## As a Conversation Starter

-Here is where I live and the music I like.
+Here are some places I have lived and some of my favorite songs.

 <comment>
-Images are from Wikipedia
+Flags are from Wikipedia.
+Album covers are my own images.
 </comment>

 <style>